richardjoo/HTMLCOIN/wallet/raspberry-pi3/how-to-install-htmlcoin-wallet-on-rpi3.md

     - `sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler`
     - `git clone https://github.com/HTMLCOIN/HTMLCOIN --recursive`
     - `cd HTMLCOIN`
+    - I forgot to do this part.
+Please open up the README.md from the HTMLCOIN and follow the qt GUI section, and then follow the steps below.
+I will try to update this section soon.
+Sorry about this.

   * Note autogen will prompt to install some more dependencies if needed
     - `sudo add-apt-repository ppa:bitcoin/bitcoin`